kristianbenoit/inkcards/README.md

 Suppose you are creating a smiley based game, where you have some cards representing different smiley.
 We can create a *base* layer to give the card background on top of which we have a *Yellow face* layer containing a single yellow circle.
-Then we can draw face element in a *Eyes* and *Mouth*.
+Then we can draw face element with the *Eyes* and *Mouth* sub layers.
 We can then create the smiley cards by choosing the layers to use.

 ![Card Layers](https://github.com/kristianbenoit/inkcards/blob/4e21ccdbfe2adec54e0f0300f0fa388046c28512/smile.png)